-The locations we often find walleye on both natural lakes and reservoirs can be very conductive for live bait rigging.
+The locations we often find walleye on both natural lakes and reservoirs can be very conducive for live bait rigging.
 Perhaps one of the most popular presentations through much of the summer in many parts of the Midwest, live bait rigs can be fished several different ways.
 This season, we encourage you to push what you thought you could do with a simple live bait rig.
 Adding a few more tricks up your sleeve can mean more walleyes.

 The power of the minnow can’t be understated and with rigging, the best bait wins.
-Whether you are on a shiner bite, running rainbows or red tails, the best minnow wins.
-There is no substitute for fresh caught stream minnows.
+Whether you are on a shiner bite, running rainbows, or red tails, the best minnow wins.
+There is no substitute for fresh-caught stream minnows.
 The truth is that the best riggers have the best access to the best minnows.
 Some anglers trap or catch minnows themselves.
 Other anglers just know who to call but don’t underestimate the importance of good bait when on a minnow bite.

 There is merit for nose hooking and tail hooking minnows.
 When looking for fish or pulling the first fish off a location, nose hook for extra speed and durability.
 When you start wearing out your welcome in a spot and want to pull a few more fish as the spot dies, you can sometimes trigger another fish by tail hooking a minnow.
 Tail hooking often works well when hovering over fish without hardly any forward momentum.
 If you pull tail hooked minnows around, they usually fatigue quickly and die.

 To get more kick out of minnows on a rig if you need to crawl through locations, just hook them through the top jaw and not through both jaws.
 Bigger minnows sometimes require a shorter leash (snell) to stay in the strike zone.
 Anglers can often anticipate the bite by the “shudder” or action of the minnow before the strike.